Dr-DevOps/Technical-Documents/DRs.md

 3. Add your Helm chart repository
 4. Create applications for each of your services

+### 6.5 Reviewing and Updating IAM Roles

+Log in to the AWS Management Console and navigate to IAM.
+Review all roles created for the EKS DRs cluster.
+For each relevant role:
+a.
+Check the permissions to ensure they match your DR requirements.
+b.
+Update the trust relationships if necessary.
+Specifically, check the drs-AWSSecretManagerAccessProd Role:
+a.
+Go to the role's "Trust relationships" tab.
+b.
+Edit the trust relationship.
+c.
+Ensure the following line is present and correct: jsonCopy"oidc.eks.us-east-1.amazonaws.com/id/CE4F7AC97FCC50606C1AF23D17D0C463:sub": "system:serviceaccount:default:sa-eso"
+d.
+If it's not present or needs updating, add or modify it accordingly.
+e.
+Save the changes.

+### 6.6 Updating Application Manifests

+Navigate to your Helm charts repository.
+Locate the DRs-prod-vi directory.
+Review and update all Helm charts and manifests in this directory:
+a.
+Ensure all references to IAM roles are correct and match the roles you reviewed in step 6.2.
+b.
+Update any environment-specific configurations to match your DR setup.
+c.
+Verify that all necessary changes from the production environment are reflected here.

 ## 7. Final Configuration Steps

 ### 7.1 Updating DNS Records